 Power

-Down-step voltage (the picture show my old Faulty LM2596):
+Down-step voltage (⚠ the picture show my old faulty LM2596):

-Making space for others parts by fasten the down-step (LM2596, datasheet) (XL4005, datasheet) to the other side of the PSU wall.
-The dimensions of the XL4005 is: 61.7 mm x 26.2 mm x 15 mm, and fit perfectly.
+I made space for other parts by fastening the down-step module (LM2596, datasheet) (XL4005, datasheet) to the other side of the PSU wall.
+The dimensions of the XL4005 are 61.7 mm × 26.2 mm × 15 mm, and it fits perfectly.

-A heatsink on the XL4005 is a good idea as usual 🔥.
+A heatsink on the XL4005 is a good idea, as usual 🔥.

-Place two (or three) small screw brackets underneath the board to make bulky HDMI sockets fit.
+Place two (or three) small screw brackets underneath the board to make the bulky HDMI sockets fit.
 Also used one of the original DE10-Nano silicone feets to block the original power input.

 The front ports

-B) Take off the metal panel and follow the coloured wires to the existing solder joints in this picture.
+B) Take off the metal panel and follow the coloured wires to the existing solder joints shown in this picture.

 Power consumption

-The MiSTer (DE10-Nano with 128 RAM) with that PS1 PSU (with attached LM2596), use around 8,60 W (idle), 9,15 W (max) during startup, without any USB devices plugged in.
-With a USB adapter (micro to USB-A) adds 0,16 W (total 8,76 W).
-Adding (to the adapter) a non-powered 2 ports USB-hub lower the Watts to a total of 8,52 W. If I continue to add my blue PS1/PS2-hub (2 ports) to the USB-hub, it will use a total of 9,39 W (idle).
-Adding one PS controller (SCPH-1200) adds 0,03W and adding another (SCPH-10010), adds 0,44 W to the equation.
-Only one SCPH-1080 controller connected adds around 0,18 W. Note that I have not plugged in the HDMI nor started anything from the start menu during this test.
+The MiSTer (DE10-Nano with 128 MB RAM) with that PS1 PSU and attached LM2596 used around 8.60 W at idle and 9.15 W maximum during startup, with no USB devices plugged in.
+A USB adapter (micro to USB-A) added 0.16 W, for a total of 8.76 W. Adding a non-powered 2-port USB hub to the adapter lowered the total power draw to 8.52 W. When I added my blue PS1/PS2 hub (2 ports) to the USB hub, the total power draw was 9.39 W at idle.
+Adding one PS controller (SCPH-1200) increased power draw by 0.03 W, and adding another (SCPH-10010) added 0.44 W to the equation.
+Connecting only one SCPH-1080 controller added around 0.18 W. Note that I had not plugged in the HDMI cable or started anything from the start menu during this test.

-Also, if I add the down bellow I/O board (+ USB hub, HDMI, Analog audio cable, Front port hub and a SCPH-1200 controller.) it will reach over 10W (10.5 W) during start up sequence.
+Also, if I added the I/O board below (+ USB hub, HDMI, analogue audio cable, front-port hub, and one SCPH-1200 controller), it reached over 10 W (10.5 W) during startup.
 But it seem to work fine (even under the pressure of some SNES Super Mario World play).

 The test: